 If m, n and a are positive integers and a ≠ 1, then;

 loga(m/n) = logam – logan

-In the above expression, logarithm of quotient of two positive numbers m and n results in difference of log of m and log n with the same base ‘a’.
+In the above expression, the logarithm of a quotient of two positive numbers m and n results in a difference of log of m and log n with the same base ‘a’.

 If a and m are positive numbers, a ≠ 1 and n is a real number, then;